DillonHuang/gitlabrunner/README.md

 # gitlab runner

-## gitlab runner with dotnet core
+## gitlab runner with ASP.NET Core 2.2

 ## gitlab runner with nodejs

-## gitlab runner with docker
+## gitlab runner with docker-ce-cli

 ## gitlab runner with android

-## gitlab runner with dotnet core、 nodejs and docker cli
+## gitlab runner with ASP.NET Core 2.2、 nodejs and docker-ce-cli